alokkumarr/my-big-project-/doc/operations.md

 restart SAW services manually.
 However, if needed it can be done using the following commands:

-        $ sudo systemctl stop <service>
+        $ sudo systemctl stop <saw-service>
-        $ sudo systemctl start <service>
+        $ sudo systemctl start <saw-service>
-        $ sudo systemctl restart <service>
+        $ sudo systemctl restart <saw-service>

-Where `<service>` is one of the SAW systemd services (for example `saw-gateway`), which can be listed using the `sudo systemctl list-units saw-*` command shown in the previous section.
+Where `<saw-service>` is one of the SAW systemd services (for example `saw-gateway`), which can be listed using the `sudo systemctl list-units saw-*` command shown in the previous section.

 # Logs

-The SAW systemd services system logs can be accessed using the `journalctl` command.
+The SAW systemd services system logs can be accessed using the `sudo journalctl` command.
 To view the logs of individual services, use the `-u` option:

         $ sudo journalctl -u saw-*

 # Entrypoints

-The SAW Web module and supporting services are exposed on port 80 of the target host, i.e. `http://<target-host>/`.
+The SAW Web module and supporting services are exposed on port 80 of the SAW target host, i.e. `http://<saw-target-host>/`.
 The SAW Web application will automatically discover the endpoints for SAW Security and SAW Services based on the URL it is being served from.

+Nothing else in the SAW deployment, except for port 80 on the SAW target host, is accessed by external parties.

 # Loading semantic metadata